 What We Look For Won’t Be the Same

 We all want different things

 Of course, you should be attracted to your partner; but the reminder here is that looks fade and body types are transient.
 Instead, when you sit down to consider what to look for in a partner, you want to think about your own ideals.
-Know who you are first, what you want out of life, from your partner, from yourself, from your career.
-Then, look for someone who’s goals, ideals, views on life match up.
+Know who you are first, what you want out of life, from your partner, from yourself, and from your career.
+Then, look for someone whose goals, ideals, and views on life match up.

 All I can say is this: you can’t change someone’s outlook on money and finances.
 How and where we choose to spend our money is framed by many things.
 You have to find someone whose outlook matches yours if not makes it better and helps you improve.

 Having a conversation about spending habits sooner rather than later, I think, can save you a lot of time and help ensure you are with the right person.